Aetherinox/xsumjs/README.md

 <br />

 ## Hash Digests

-A hash digest typically contains a list of all files you wish to track in your project to the left, formatted as the path to the file relative to your project folder, and then the checksum to the right.
+A hash digest typically contains a list of all files you wish to track in your project.
+The file checksum will appear to the left, followed by a space, and then the full path to the file relative to the project's root folder to the right.

 <br />